The first question many parents ask themselves as they begin to research schools for their child is, "Why attend an independent school?"

 - Students are significantly more likely to participate in varsity or intramural sports; and

 - Students are more likely to agree that students and teachers get along well, discipline is fair, and teaching is good.

 We invite you to come visit.
 See our scholars, leaders, and citizens in action.
 Observe our teachers and meet our Head of School.
 As you walk through our halls and talk with members of our community, we are confident you will see and feel the difference an independent education can make.

 Please contact Sally D. Horner

-, Director of Advancement, to arrange a personal tour.
+, Associate Head of School for Enrollment, to arrange a personal tour.
 We look forward to meeting you.